nirucon/havamal/README.md

 ## License

-Feel free to do what you want, buy me sparkling water if you want ;)
+Feel free to use and modify, donate if you want :) https://www.paypal.com/paypalme/nicklasrudolfsson